phoenixframework/phoenix_live_dashboard/guides/metrics.md

 The following reporter options are available to the dashboard:

   * `:group` - configures the group the metric belongs to.
 By default the group is the first part of the name.
 For example, `counter("my_app.counter")` defaults to group "my_app"

+  * `:max_number_of_events` - the maximum number of data
+    points.
+When this limit is reached, the chart data will be pruned by half.
+Default is `100_000`.